 We work to establish a positive partnership with parents, promoting and maintaining high standards of behaviour.
 Where the behaviour of an individual child is causing concern, it is important that all those working with the child are aware of the concerns and the measure taken as a response.
 The key professional figure in this process is the class teacher, who holds initial responsibility for the child's welfare.
+At the first parents evening of each year children, parents and the class teacher all sign the home school agreement as part of our positive partnership with parents.

-Parents are expected to:
+Parents are expected to;

-Support their child in adhering to the school rules and the expectations of good behaviour

-- Ensure that their child fully understands the school agreement and the consequences of not adhering to it - Inform the class teacher of any changes in circumstances which may affect their child's behaviour - Discuss any concerns with the class teacher promptly.
+- Support their child in adhering to the school rules and the expectations of good behaviour - Ensure that their child fully understands the school agreement and the consequences of not adhering to it - Inform the class teacher of any changes in circumstances which may affect their child's behaviour - Discuss any concerns with the class teacher promptly